• Skip to primary navigation

 homemade eggnog ingredientsPin

-• 12 large eggs - Try this once with the whole eggs; I think you're going to like it.
-But if you want to make it thicker and richer, separate the eggs and use 6 whole eggs and 6 egg yolks.
+• Large eggs - Try this once with the whole eggs; I think you're going to like it.
+But if you want to make it thicker and richer, separate the eggs and use 6 whole eggs (egg whites plus yolks) and 6 egg yolks (no whites).

-• 4 cups whole milk - Don't skimp here.
+• Whole milk - Don't skimp here.
 You need the fat in the whole milk.
+Also, I've only ever made this with dairy milk.
+I don't know how (or even if) it would turn out with non-dairy milk.

-• 2 teaspoons vanilla bean paste or an equal amount of vanilla extract - I have switched over from using vanilla extract to using vanilla paste almost exclusively.
+• Vanilla bean paste or an equal amount of vanilla extract - I have switched over from using vanilla extract to using vanilla paste almost exclusively.

 Vanilla extract is an alcohol-based liquid with the consistency of water.
 To make it, vanilla beans are soaked in alcohol for a long time (many months).
 There are no actual vanilla beans in extract.